William H. Macy: Personal life

 Macy and actress Felicity Huffman dated on-and-off for 15 years and married on September 6, 1997.
-They have two daughters, Sophia Grace (born December 1, 2000) and Georgia Grace (born March 14, 2002).
+They have two daughters.

 Macy and Huffman appeared at a rally for John Kerry in 2004.

 Macy plays the ukulele and is an avid woodturner.
 He has appeared on the cover of Fine Woodworking's special edition, Wood Turning Basics and was featured in an article in the April 2015 issue of American Woodturner (American Association of Woodturners).
 He is a national ambassador for the United Cerebral Palsy Association.

 Since shooting the film Wild Hogs, Macy has had a strong interest in riding motorcycles.
+Macy lives near and is the spokesperson for Woody Creek Distillers in Basalt, Colorado, which sells a signature whiskey bearing Macy's name.

 Varsity Blues scandal

 In March 2019, it was reported that Macy and Huffman had agreed to pay someone $15,000 to take a college entrance exam for their daughter Sophia.
 Huffman was indicted on fraud and conspiracy charges as part of a wider federal investigation of college admissions bribery.
 For undisclosed reasons, no charges were filed against Macy.
+Attorneys uninvolved in the case speculated that Macy may not have been charged because he cooperated with agents or because the government lacked sufficient evidence of his involvement.

-On September 13, 2019, a federal judge in Boston sentenced Huffman to 14 days in federal prison, serving 10 days.
-As of October 2020, Huffman completed the other parts of her sentence, which included 250 hours of community service and a year of supervised release.
+On September 13, 2019, a federal judge in Boston sentenced Huffman to 14 days in federal prison (of which she served 10 days), 250 hours of community service, and a year of supervised release.